BratPfanneTV/ORPcmd/README.md

 # Installation

 This is quite easy.
-Download the entire master branch and extract the version you want out of the ZIP-File.
-Then, add the path to the v2-directory the the PATH-Environment-Variable.
+Download the entire master branch OR the branch for the version you want and extract the version you want out of the ZIP-File.
+Then, add the path of the directory to the PATH-Environment-Variable.